chenxingqiang/open-codex/docs/config.md

 ## model_supports_reasoning_summaries

-By default, `reasoning` is only set on requests to OpenAI models that are known to support them.
+By default, `reasoning` is only set on requests to iEchor models that are known to support them.
 To force `reasoning` to set on requests to the current model, you can force this behavior by setting the following in `config.toml`:

 ```toml
 model_supports_reasoning_summaries = true